wp-plugins/bbp-valoration/readme.txt

 * Display or not the number values
 * Uses Ajax.

-PD: This plugin works only with a BBpress forum.
+PD: This plugin works only with a BBpress forum installation.

 == Installation ==